You are here on Booted Harleydude's website: → Site Index → OR →

 Note, if you want information about how and where to wear boots, such as with dress clothes to work, a night on the town, or whether to tuck jeans into boots, please read this page titled, "Wearing Cowboy Boots."

-I have chosen boots as my exclusive form of footwear for more than 40 years -- no shoes of any sort (dress shoes, sneakers, sandals, or anything else).
+I have chosen boots as my primary form of footwear for more than 40 years.
 I wear cowboy boots, motorcycle boots and work boots as my activities and interests dictate.
 Over time, I have learned a thing or two about boots.
 I thought I would share what I have learned.
 Note, if you landed on this page when seeking information specifically about motorcycle boots, check the following pages on this website:

 I begin this discussion with the following assumptions in mind:

 My thoughts below reflect these assumptions.

 1. Types of boots